 \subsection{Future application and conclusion}\label{future-application-and-conclusion}}

-Here, we proposed an automated method to draw a vegetation classification map from a series of images acquired by a digital time-lapse camera.
-The produced vegetation classification map has sufficient accuracy for monitoring endemic and vulnerable alpine vegetation.
-One of the benefits of digital time-lapse cameras is their long-term operability.
-Applying the proposed method to the existing long-term time-lapse imagery will enable the researchers to quantitatively understand the vegetation changes and their trends.
-That information will help researchers and stakeholders to plan field observations and conservation activities more effectively.
-Our methods facilitate cost-efficient monitoring of alpine vegetation and understanding of the progressing impacts of climate changes on alpine ecosystems.
+In this study, we propose an automated method to draw a vegetation classification map from a series of images acquired using a digital time-lapse camera.
+The vegetation classification map had sufficient accuracy for monitoring endemic and vulnerable alpine vegetation.
+One benefit of digital time-lapse cameras is their long-term operability.
+Applying the proposed method to existing long-term time-lapse imagery will enable researchers to quantitatively understand vegetation changes and their trends.
+This information will help researchers and stakeholders plan field observations and conservation activities more effectively.
+Our methods facilitate cost-efficient monitoring of alpine vegetation and understanding the impacts of climate change on alpine ecosystems.

 %TC:ignore